Pavithra-Shankarbabu/tictactoe-minimax-alg/README.md

 To use this implementation of Tic Tac Toe, simply clone the repository and import the functions into your Python environment.

-1.Open your terminal
+ 1. Open your terminal

-2.Navigate to the directory where you would like to clone the repository.
+ 2. Navigate to the directory where you would like to clone the repository.

-3.Run the command to copy and download the files in to your local machine.
+ 3. Run the command to copy and download the files in to your local machine.

-4.It will download the repository to your local machine.
+ 4. It will download the repository to your local machine.

-5.To import the functions, open the python script you would like to use and add the following lines: from Tic-Tac-Toe import * import Tic-Tac-Toe.py
+ 5. To import the functions, open the python script you would like to use and add the following lines: from Tic-Tac-Toe import * import Tic-Tac-Toe.py